 How SkyGuru works

-SkyGuru elaborates on external circumstances (weather, turbulence, etc.) and provides commentary on the flight in real time.
-The app provides some information about less shaky seats and explain center of gravity logic.
+SkyGuru elaborates on external circumstances (weather, turbulence, etc.) and provides commentary on the flight in real-time.
+The app provides some information about less shaky seats and explains center of gravity logic.
 In other words, SkyGuru creates the feeling that everything is running according to plan.
 The level of passenger anxiety and discomfort is significantly reduced when they are well informed.

-Users can enter their flight number, date and departure time in SkyGuru any time before the flight leaves (please be sure your iPhone is connected to Internet), be it a full day or just half an hour before takeoff.
-SkyGuru then starts to monitor the flight, gets to know the user and offers some preliminary hints, such as an explanation of what it is capable of helping with and suggestions for where it is best to place the phone when on board.
+Users can enter their flight number, date, and departure time in SkyGuru any time before the flight leaves (please be sure your iPhone is connected to the Internet), be it a full day or just half an hour before takeoff.
+SkyGuru then starts to monitor the flight, gets to know the user, and offers some preliminary hints, such as an explanation of what it is capable of helping with and suggestions for where it is best to place the phone when on board.

 In order to give users the most accurate forecasts possible, SkyGuru links up with a database to analyze the last seven flights from your location to the destination point and receives the most up-to-date weather forecasts available based on professional aviation meteorological data.

 How SkyGuru works before and during the flight

 A half-hour before takeoff SkyGuru clues users is regarding the weather on the runway, how it should affect their flight, and other things passengers should be expecting when the flight takes off.